 Polar Bear Week coincides with the fall polar bear migration to Churchill, Manitoba, where polar bears gather to wait for freeze-up on Hudson Bay so they can return to hunting seals.
-During Polar Bear Week, we focus on the importance of sea ice on polar bear survival.
+During Polar Bear Week, we focus on the importance of sea ice to polar bears—and why we must take action on climate change to ensure their survival.

 The Polar Bear Connection

 Using less energy produced by fossil fuels reduces carbon emissions and can slow and even stop global warming, saving the sea ice that polar bears need for efficient hunting.
 Without sea ice, polar bears will decline in range and numbers, making them vulnerable to extinction in the future.